ombori/grid-docs/apps/queue/releasenotes/README.md

 ## 2021-10-01
 #### Changes
-- Added registration information in the booking calendar.
-Now staff can get information from there too.
+- Added registration information to the booking calendar.
+Now staff can get booking information directly from the calendar.
-- Updated integration way for bambuser.
-Now configuration is saved on the queue level instead of an organization
+- Updated integration method for bambuser.
+Instead of configuration on Tenant level, it is now configured on Queue level.
 - Added order number on the order pickup ticket page
-- Added customizations for sms messages: Ticket rejected in queue manager, Booking cancelled by queue manager in the calendar; Order pickup confirmation, an order pickup link generated message.
+- Added customizations for sms messages:
+    - Ticket rejected in queue manager
+    - Booking cancelled by queue manager in the calendar
+    - Order pickup confirmation
+    - Order pickup link generated message.

 ## 2021-10-01
 #### Changes